lammps/lammps/doc/src/Packages_details.rst

 simulations.

-**Authors:** The COLVARS library is written and maintained by Giacomo Fiorin (ICMS, Temple University, Philadelphia, PA, USA) and Jerome Henin (LISM, CNRS, Marseille, France), originally for the NAMD MD code, but with portability in mind.
+**Authors:** The COLVARS library is written and maintained by Giacomo Fiorin (NIH, Bethesda, MD, USA) and Jerome Henin (CNRS, Paris, France), originally for the NAMD MD code, but with portability in mind.
 Axel Kohlmeyer (Temple U) provided the interface to LAMMPS.